nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/Apache2/check_if_is_running.md

-# Check if your apache is not running and start him if he is not.
+# Check if your apache is running, and start him if he is not working.